Comparison Guide

 Misconception breaker

-Same SKU, different decision quality depending on what you include.
+Same SKU, very different decisions depending on what costs are included.

 Product cost only